-Quickstart: Visualize data using the Azure Data Explorer connector for Power BI
+Visualize data from Azure Data Explorer using a SQL query in Power BI

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 Power BI is a business analytics solution that lets you visualize your data and share the results across your organization.

 Azure Data Explorer provides three options for connecting to data in Power BI: use the built-in connector, import a query from Azure Data Explorer, or use a SQL query.
 This article shows you how to use a SQL query to get data and visualize it in a Power BI report.

 If you don't have an Azure subscription, create a free Azure account before you begin.

 You need the following to complete this article:

 An organizational email account that is a member of Azure Active directory, so you can connect to the Azure Data Explorer help cluster.